 The +one can be used as a single or as a double.
 In this regard, it’s more of a convertible stroller.
 The funny thing about this stroller is that you can have a baby in the back of the stroller and nobody even knows — all they see is your toddler in the front.

-For use with an older child and a newborn, the front seat must be in the upright mode (cannot recline with an infant lying down in the back) and you’ll insert the “infant mattress” in the rear position (the old model had a carrycot, which we loved).
-When your infant outgrows the mattress (6 months or so), replace it with the 2nd seat.
+For use with an older child and a newborn, the front seat must be in the upright mode (cannot recline with an infant lying down in the back) and you’ll recline the back seat fully and insert the “infant mattress”.
+When your infant outgrows the mattress (6 months or so), replace it with the second “toddler” seat.

-With the 2nd seat, you can recline both seats, although there isn’t a ton of space for the rear child if the front seat is reclined.
+When used in double toddler mode, both seats can now recline (yay!
+On the previous model they did not).
+That said, there isn’t a ton of space for the rear child if the front seat is reclined.
 This is a problem if the child in the rear is big.

 When using the rear seat, there’s a footwell that unzips from underneath, revealing a “well” space for the rear child‘s feet and legs.
 Note that the footwell area is ample, but the opening is fairly small, which can cause your child’s shoes to get caught when lifting her in and out, particularly if she is wearing bulky shoes like rain boots.